tgudelj/MATRICIntegrationDemo/README.md

 ```

 ### SETBUTTONPROPS
 Modifies the properties of a button specified by buttonId.
 Note that you can change button visual properties but not it's function.
 This is behaviour by design.
-Note also that changes are not persisted, integration commands does not alter the button definition in deck on MATRIC server (PC)
+Note also that changes are not persisted, integration commands does not alter the button definition in deck on MATRIC server (PC).

 Example request:

 ```